3 Weeks in Chile: The Ultimate Travel Itinerary

 • Locations: Santiago, Calama, San Pedro de Atacama, Valle de la Luna

-• Accommodation: Hotel Pascual Andino | Hotel Desértica
+• AccommodationHotel Pascual Andino

 Day 5: El Tatio Geyser Field

-Get up very early in the morning to make the best of the El Tatio Geysers—the top highlight around San Pedro.
-If you’re from Europe, the jet lag will prevent you from sleeping anyway.
 The geyser field is the highest in the world at 4,320 m (14,173 ft) above sea level.
 That means two things: wear layers because it’s really cold up there, and be aware of mountain sickness.
-Karin experienced it first-hand, but fortunately, the coca leaf tea helped.
+Coca leaf tea can help sooth your symptoms.

 In my opinion, the best thing about El Tatio is the route up there.
-You need to set off super early to experience hot steam (they are not visible in the afternoon) which also means, you’ll get to see the desert waking up.
+You need to set off super early to experience hot steam (they are not visible in the afternoon) which also means you’ll get to see the desert waking up.
 And that’s magic I can’t describe.

 One of the best photo spots is Vado Rió Putana, approximately halfway to El Tatio.
 The wetlands are full of life in the morning and the volcano serves as a perfect backdrop.
-Even the photos wouldn’t do it justice, so no oversleeping!
+Even the photos don’t do it justice, so no oversleeping!

 The lagoon is inhabited by beautiful flamingos.
 They let you come up really close, which is fun

-Your next one-day trip will be to the salt flats of Atacama.
-The large salty lagoons in high altitudes are filled with flamingos and are breathtaking at first sight.
-Laguna Chaxa Park is a part of Los Flamencos National Reserve located 60 km south of San Pedro and comprises several highlights, including the two perfectly round-shaped lagoons called Ojos de Salar.
+Laguna Chaxa Park is a part of Los Flamencos National Reserve located 60 km south of San Pedro and comprises several highlights, including the two perfectly round-shaped lagoons called Ojos de Salar

-Further south incredible Altiplano Lagoons lie at the feet of the massive volcanos.
+Further south, the incredible Altiplano Lagoons lie at the feet of the massive volcanoes.
 The two lagoons, Miscanti y Miñiques, used to be one until the petrified lava split them in two.
-Don’t forget to bring sunscreen, a hat, and lip balm, as there’s no place to hide and the average temperature hovers around 40 °C (104 °F).

 • Distance: 232 km (144 mi) out and back